DataMigrators/cpd-docs.mettleci.io/source-markdown/editing-datastage-tests.md

 As well as using capture and import methods to derive test data, you can also manually enter test data into your test data files.
 The test data table can be edited interactively like a spreadsheet and provides the following notable capabilities:

-* Undo/redo of editing actions is supported with the traditional keyboard shortcuts ctrl+z and shift+ctrl+z (Windows) or ⌘+z and shift+⌘-z (macOS).
+- Undo/redo of editing actions is supported with the traditional keyboard shortcuts ctrl+z and shift+ctrl+z (Windows) or ⌘+z and shift+⌘-z (macOS).
-* Values entered into a cell are validated based on the column's metadata definition.
+- Values entered into a cell are validated based on the column's metadata definition.
 Invalid data is highlighted in red.

 ### Modifying metadata

-* Rows can be added be selecting the **Add row** icon above the test data table.
+- Rows can be added be selecting the **Add row** icon above the test data table.
-* Rows can be deleted by selecting the three dots on the row header and clicking **Delete**.
+- Rows can be deleted by selecting the three dots on the row header and clicking **Delete**.
-* Columns can be added be selecting the **Add column** icon above the test data table.
+- Columns can be added be selecting the **Add column** icon above the test data table.
-* Columns can be deleted by selecting the three dots on the column header and clicking **Delete column**.
+- Columns can be deleted by selecting the three dots on the column header and clicking **Delete column**.

 Modify the metadata of a test data column by selecting the three dots on the column header and clicking **Edit column**.
-The resulting panel enables you to specify the
-Column name, Data type, Nullability, Length, and Extended metadata.
+The resulting panel enables you to specify the column's name, data type, nullability, length, and extended metadata.
 Click **Save** to record your changes.

 ### Modifying test data outside the DataStage interface